 When we turn 55, a new Retirement Account (RA) is created for us.
 Up to our Full Retirement Sum will be transferred from our Special Account and Ordinary Account into the Retirement Account.
 For example, the Full Retirement Sum (FRS) in 2021 is $186,000.

-The first pool of monies to flow into our Retirement Account will be from our Special Account.
+The first pool of monies that will be transferred into our Retirement Account will be from our Special Account.
 This is because the balances in our Special Account have always been set aside for our retirement purposes.
 If we are unable to hit the FRS with just our Special Account funds, then our Ordinary Account balances will flow in to plug the gap.

 The Special Account Shielding Hack

 The problem some people have with the way our Retirement Account is filled up is that our Special Account balances, which earn 4.0% per annum, flows into it first.
 Meanwhile, our Ordinary Account (OA) balances, earning 2.5% per annum, is only transferred in after that.
 Because of this, some people may prefer our OA funds to flow into our Retirement Account first.
 As this is not an option, the only way to achieve this is to use the Special Account CPF shielding hack just before we turn 55 – which will automatically mean our Ordinary Account balances is used to fund our Retirement Account.
 This way, we optimise the amount of interest we earn on our CPF balances.

 Unfortunately, this hack has been conjured up because we cannot simply transfer our Ordinary Account balances to our Special Account after the age of 55 – we can only do this before we turn 55, and up to the Full Retirement Sum (FRS).
-This is the primary reason why the Special Account Shielding hack exists.
+This is the primary reason why the Special Account CPF Shielding hack exists.